-I have Diabetes, I don’t often tell people that not because I am ashamed of it or because I did something wrong with my lifestyle to deserve it.
-It is more of the fact that it is just easier not to tell people, very few people really understand the disease and what is worse very few Diabetics understand the disease.
+I have Diabetes.
+I don’t often tell people that.
+Not because I am ashamed of it or because I did something wrong with my lifestyle to deserve it.
+It is more that it is just easier not to tell people.
+Very few people really understand the disease and, what is worse, very few diabetics understand the disease.

-Insulin has a few different jobs within the body but it’s main focus is to help reduce the bodies blood sugar, it does this by helping to transport glucose and other nutrients in to the tissues to be stored or used as energy.
-Without insulin present or with insulin not being utilised properly this can leave too much glucose the blood stream and this can cause a lot of very unwelcome health complications.
+Insulin has a few different jobs within the body but its main focus is to help reduce the body’s blood sugar.
+It does this by helping to transport glucose and other nutrients into the tissues to be stored or used as energy.
+Without insulin present, or with insulin not being utilised properly, this can leave too much glucose in the bloodstream which can cause a lot of very unwelcome health complications.

-High blood glucose is called Hyperglycaemia and if left unchecked can cause problems with your eyes, liver, kidneys and limbs (as in they can need to be amputated) to name but a few things.
-Low blood sugar which is called hypoglycaemia, also has it’s own health implications and this is where the body does not have enough glucose within the blood system.
+High blood glucose is called Hyperglycaemia and if left unchecked can cause problems with your eyes, liver, kidneys and limbs (limbs may need to be amputated) to name but a few things.
+Low blood sugar, which is called hypoglycaemia, also has its own health implications.
+This is where the body does not have enough glucose within the blood system.

 I am already working with a few diabetic clients and am looking to help as many diabetics to get fit and healthy as I can.
 Using the knowledge that I have gained from my own experiences and from learning and continuing to learn from the best people out there, I want to show people how they can turn it around and ward off the health issues to live long and happy lives.

-If you have or know anyone who has diabetes who would like to get some help with exercise and nutrition please pass this on to them and anyone can contact me on firstname.lastname@example.org.
+If you have or know anyone who has diabetes who would like to get some help with exercise and nutrition please pass this on to them.
+Anyone can contact me on firstname.lastname@example.org.